taichi221228/taichi221228/.scaffdog/component.md

 root: "src"
 output: "."
 questions:
-  isPage:
-    confirm: "Is this component for routing?"
-    initial: false
   name:
     message: "What is the name of this component?"
-    if: (!inputs.isPage)
     initial: "index"
   inRoutes:
     confirm: "Is this component in `routes/`?"
-    if: (!inputs.isPage)
     initial: true
   routePath:
     message: "Where is this component located within `routes/`?"